 It’s perfect for quick weeknight meals, meal prep (it reheats beautifully), or when your fridge is running low on ingredients.

-Serve on its own or with steamed greens, or for pairing ideas, consider our Quick Crispy Cauliflower, Aloo Tikki (Indian Potato Cakes with Green Chutney), or Coconut Curried Greens.
+Serve on its own or with steamed greens or our Quick Crispy Cauliflower, Aloo Tikki (Indian Potato Cakes with Green Chutney), or Coconut Curried Greens.

 More Chickpea Soup Recipes